afeedhshaji/resume-management-system/README.md

 ```
 ### Authenticate mongoose connection

-Change the environment varible DB_CONNECT with your username, password and host name in the appropriae places.
+Change the environment varible DB_CONNECT with your username, password and host name in the appropriate places.

 ## Docker Run